rocket-pool/old.docs.rocketpool.net/src/guides/node/faq.md

 Follow the [steps](./install-modes.md) to install the smartnode on a new machine.
 Then, recover your node wallet and validator keys by running the command `rocketpool wallet recover` and insert your 24-word mnemonic.

 ## Why my clients are not syncing?
 I have a low amount of peers.
 Clients need to have a healthy amount of peers to be able to properly sync.
 You can start by running the test [here](https://www.yougetsignal.com/tools/open-ports/) checking if ports 30303 and 9001 are opened.
+If they're closed, you'll need to setup port forwarding on your router.
+Also make sure your node has a static local IP address so the port forwarding sticks.

 ## My consensus client is taking too long to sync.
 What should I do?